raydana/raydana_api_notes/README.md

     "note": "sample note"
 }

-+ for updateNode you can use this body for input
++ for updateNode api you can use this body for input
 {    "id" : "1"
     "title": "sample title",
     "note": "sample note"